shapiromichael/vForm/readme.md

 [![License](http://img.shields.io/badge/License-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-Copyright (c) 2015 Sinapsa - R&D Center
+Copyright (c) 2016 Michael Shapiro

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the